The best golf courses in Essex

 Golfers are treated to some wonderful elevation changes and several plateau greens.
 As well as making for a great variety of holes, the undulations do a fine job shielding the sound of the nearby M25.
 As close as it is, there’s no shortage of wonderful views of the Essex countryside.

-Specialist golf insurance from Golf Care
+Specialist golf insurance through Golf Care

-At Golf Care, our golf insurance includes Equipment cover up to £7,500, Public Liability up to £10m and much more.
+At Golf Care, the golf insurance includes Equipment cover up to £7,500, Public Liability up to £10m and much more.
 It’s also underpinned by our very own ‘Ripe Guarantee’, which promises great cover and exceptional service at a price you can afford.